bigcommerce/dev-docs/docs/api-docs/customers/customers-subscribers-overview.md

 ## Current Customer API

-The [Current Customer API](https://developer.bigcommerce.com/api-docs/storefront/current-customer-api) allows your application to identify logged in customers.
+The [Current Customer API](https://developer.bigcommerce.com/api-docs/storefront/current-customer-api) allows your application to identify logged-in customers.
 This identification is useful when you need to show customer-specific information.

 ## Customers API